davidfitzgibbon/base/README.markdown

 # BASE

+A simple basic setup for creating a HTML and SASS site

 _NOTE: you must have Compass and Susy installed to take advantage of the SASS helpers_.
 You can simply remove the sass folder and config.rb file, but then you'll have to write ordinary CSS... and who wants that?!

-** This is a simple basic setup for creating a HTML and SASS site **

 ## WIDTH AND HEIGHT